Fox sisters: Early years

-In 1848, the two younger sisters – Catherine and Margaretta – lived with their parents John and Margaret, who were Methodists, in Hydesville, New York, a former hamlet that was part of the township of Arcadia in Wayne County, New York, just outside Newark.
-The girls had been born and raised "in or near Consecon", a tiny village in Prince Edward County, Ontario where their father owned a farm.
-The family moved to Hydesville, New York in 1847.
+The childhood environment of Kate and Maggie Fox was marked by significant domestic instability that contributed to the conditions in which their claims of spirit communication emerged.
+In 1848, the two younger sisters—Catherine and Margaretta—lived with their parents John and Margaret, who were Methodists, in Hydesville, New York, a former hamlet that was part of the township of Arcadia in Wayne County, New York, just outside of Newark.
+The girls had been born and raised "in or near Consecon," a tiny village in Prince Edward County, Ontario where their father owned a farm.
+The family moved to Hydesville, New York, in 1847.

 The house was reputed to be haunted, yet is reported to have been a prank.
 (The sisters claimed in 1888 that they made the sounds by cracking their knuckles and other joints as well as other means.
 By that time, 40 years later, the sisters were famous mediums.
 (Note: In 1888, Margaretta told her story of the origins of the mysterious "rappings":

 When we went to bed at night we used to tie an apple to a string and move the string up and down, causing the apple to bump on the floor, or we would drop the apple on the floor, making a strange noise every time it would rebound.
 Mother listened to this for a time.
 She would not understand it and did not suspect us as being capable of a trick because we were so young.

 During the night of March 31, Kate challenged the invisible noisemaker, presumed to be a "spirit", to repeat the snaps of her fingers.
 "It" did.
 "It" was asked to rap out the ages of the girls.
 "It" did.
 The neighbors were called in.
 Over the course of the next few days a code was developed where raps could signify yes or no in response to a question or be used to indicate a letter of the alphabet.